squidcasa/casa.squid.jack/README.md

-# cljack - Clojure Wrapper for Jack JNA
+# casa.squid.jack - Clojure Wrapper for Jack JNA

 The Jack API provides a way for audio applications on Linux to deal with audio and midi signals, as well as providing a transport API, so applications can